Monday To Saturday

-What is G-code for CNC Machine?
+What is G-code for CNC Programming and Machining?

 G-code